donalMaher/52167-Programming-Scripting_Project/Readme.md

 # Programming and Scripting 2020 Project

 ## Abstract
+Fill documents of this report @ Programming and Scripting 2020 Project.docx

 Using Python libraries imported into a python script to create a summary of each variable that included the Range, Mean, Median, Standard Deviation and the Quartiles.
 Each species variables displayed with Histograms, Scatterplots and Pair Plot.